Publisher: The company that pays for and ships the game out to you

 6.5-5.5=Average.
 You’ve seen this many times before and has quite a few flaws.
 Worth a rental or a bargain bin purchase

 5 and lower=Bad.
 Not really worth a play through or rental, but if you’re that bored go ahead.
-These games should just go straight to hell.
+These games should just not be played unless out of curiosity or research purposes.